Jack Starr's Burning Starr

-Jack Starr's Burning Starr is an American heavy metal band from New York City, formed in 1984.
+Jack Starr's Burning Starr, also known as simply Burning Starr, is an American heavy metal band from New York City, formed in 1984.
 The band was founded and guided by former Virgin Steele guitarist Jack Starr and enjoyed limited success in the US during the explosion of hair metal in the second half of the 1980s.
 Burning Starr released four studio albums before disbanding, with Starr going to work in other short-living formations.
 The band was resurrected by Starr in 2008 and signed with Magic Circle Music, playing in the Magic Circle Festival of 2008 and 2009.
 The band played at the 2013 Keep It True festival and recorded a DVD.